beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

-# Spiking neural networks and resilience
+# Spiking Neural Networks and resilience

 ## Description
-The goal of this project is to create the interface of a Spiking neural network and analyze its resilience considering single bit faults.
+The goal of this project is to create the interface of a Spiking Neural Network and analyze its resilience considering single bit faults.

 The training phase of the network has not been carried out, assuming that the trained hyperparameters are already available.

-It has been realized for the course "Programmazione di sistema" of Politecnico di Torino, a.y.
+The project has been realized for the course "Programmazione di sistema" of Politecnico di Torino, a.y.
 2022-2023.

 ## Group members
 - Beatrice Occhiena